Categories

 Category Description

-A pictorial narrative in deliberate sequence—with or without text—that tells a story or develops an idea through the use of a single or multiple panels.
+A pictorial narrative in deliberate sequence—with or without text—that tells a story or develops an idea using single or multiple panels.
+Concepts for characters should be entered in Drawing & Illustration.

 Examples (including but not limited to)